GalDayan/AcroChargeTraining/README.md

 Currently production mode isn't supported (Need more time that I think is currently irrelevant)
 ## Disclaimers

-There is a huge TODO list. it isn't the completed product but its good enought for MVP
+There is a huge TODO list. it isn't the completed product but its good enough for MVP